Pathwise Solutions for Stochastic Hydrostatic Euler Equations under the Local Rayleigh Condition: Introduction

-These models are also known as the stochastic inviscid primitive equations (PEs) when $\nu=0$ or the stochastic PEs with only vertical viscosity when $\nu>0$, and they are widely used in the study of atmospheric and oceanic dynamics in the planetary scale.
+This model is also known as the stochastic inviscid primitive equations (PEs), and it is widely used in the study of atmospheric and oceanic dynamics in the planetary scale.
 We consider \eqref{PE-inviscid-system} in a periodic channel

 with the boundary conditions